stolostron/hub-of-hubs-postgresql/README.md

 * `status.schema` tables are defined by [this task](roles/install/tasks/create_status_tables.yaml).
 * We do not use foreign keys [due to performance considerations](http://bonesmoses.org/2014/05/14/foreign-keys-are-not-free/).

-## Use postgres as an operator in your Hub of hub cluster
+## Run PostgreSQL with an operator in your Hub of hub cluster
 You can follow the [instructions](./pgo/README.md) to:
-- set up a postgres
+- set up a PostgreSQL
 - use this ansible to set up database schema, tables, and permissions, etc... on the postgres inside your Hoh cluster

-## Initial setup
+## Initial setup if you do not want to run PostgreSQL with an operator

 1. Create `production` file in the main directory with the host name of your machine to install the database, under the `acm` host group `acm`: